Where are our DIG projects?

 How to register for university credit?

-Students may apply for the credit courses (Winter or Summer) directly through the Institute for Field Research.
-This is FOUR WEEK programme.
+Students may apply for the credit programs (Winter or Summer) directly through the Institute for Field Research.

 Who can apply?